AmirrezaMov/AOHW24-146/readme.md

 The top archive includes the following:
 1) The AIE-Only.zip archive: The project files of the AIE-Only implementation exported from Vitis IDE (accessible at https://drive.google.com/drive/folders/1ernmpE9S8rmMrFeOV1RU6aid-wzvOnsj?usp=sharing)
+2) The AIE-Only_Platform Folder: This is the platform project of the AIE-Only system. (accessible at https://drive.google.com/drive/folders/1ernmpE9S8rmMrFeOV1RU6aid-wzvOnsj?usp=sharing)
-2) The Heterogeneous.zip archive: The project files of the Heterogeneous implementation exported from Vitis IDE (accessible at https://drive.google.com/drive/folders/1ernmpE9S8rmMrFeOV1RU6aid-wzvOnsj?usp=sharing)
+3) The Heterogeneous.zip archive: The project files of the Heterogeneous implementation exported from Vitis IDE (accessible at https://drive.google.com/drive/folders/1ernmpE9S8rmMrFeOV1RU6aid-wzvOnsj?usp=sharing)
+4) The Heterogeneous_Platform Folder: This is the platform project of the the Heterogeneous system. (accessible at https://drive.google.com/drive/folders/1ernmpE9S8rmMrFeOV1RU6aid-wzvOnsj?usp=sharing)
-3) The VersalDriver Folder: Contains Python scripts used for testing the system
+5) The VersalDriver Folder: Contains Python scripts used for testing the system

 ##### AIE-Only.zip Archive: